niklaushirt/cp4waiops-deployer/doc/DEPRECATED/INTEGRATION_SNOW.md

 ### 21.5.1 Creating stories as incidents in ServiceNow

-After the integration is finished, for every chatbot story created, an incident will be created in ServiceNow.
-For example, the creation of the following story number 9 in Slack:
+After the integration is finished, for every chatbot incident created, an incident will be created in ServiceNow.
+For example, the creation of the following incident number 9 in Slack:

   ![slack-story](./pics/slack-story.png)

-This story has a corresponding incident created in ServiceNow.
+This incident has a corresponding incident created in ServiceNow.
 To access these incidents, from the ServiceNow home page search for agent, and click on Agent Workspace Home, as shown below

   ![agent-workspace](./pics/agent-workspace.png)